baweaver/dependency_manager/README.md

 #### Factory Dependency Chains

 Dependency chains are the main reason this library exists.
-In a Service Container dependencies rely on eachother, often times in hard to manage orders. `DependencyManager` solves this using the arguments to the `initialize` function on each `Factory` to find dependencies:
+In a Service Container dependencies rely on each other, often times in hard to manage orders. `DependencyManager` solves this using the arguments to the `initialize` function on each `Factory` to find dependencies:

 ```ruby
 def initialize(logger:, other:, optional: nil)